-- Freeze dried produce is just as healthy as fresh garden produce, and even healthier than store bought produce!
-Learn More Here.
+- Freeze-dried produce is just as healthy as fresh garden produce and even healthier than store-bought produce!

-- Freeze dried produce is very economical.
+- Freeze-dried produce is very economical.
 The long shelf life allows you to make just what you need when you need it so there is no waste.
-Plus, there is no need to pay for skins, seeds and peels that you won’t use.
-Learn More Here.
+Plus, there is no need to pay for skins, seeds, and peels that you won’t use.

-- Because freeze dried produce has a long shelf life, you don’t need lots of freezer storage space!
-Learn More Here
+- Because freeze-dried produce has a long shelf life, you don’t need lots of freezer storage space!

-- With freeze dried produce, you can make just what you need for each meal in 5 minutes without any waste.
-No more worrying if baby will like what you make or trying to decide how much to thaw for that week.
-Learn More Here
+- It is really important to plan your food, so with freeze-dried produce, you can make just what you need for each meal in 5 minutes without any waste.
+No more worrying if the baby will like what you make or trying to decide how much to thaw for that week.

-- Freeze dried produce takes only minutes to turn into baby food.
+- Freeze-dried produce takes only minutes to turn into baby food.
 It is quick and convenient.
-Learn More Here

-Today, I’ve got picture and video step by step tutorials for you on making baby food with freeze dried produce.
+Today, I’ve got pictures and video step-by-step tutorials for you on making baby food with freeze-dried produce.
 You won’t believe how simple it is!
-Once you are ready to go, you can purchase freeze dried fruits at a discount here and freeze dried veggies here.
+Once you are ready to go, you can purchase freeze-dried fruits at a discount here and freeze-dried veggies here.

 Measure out the amount of food you want/need.
 This is so AWESOME!
 No more leftover baby food.
 No more waste.
-No more space taken up in the freezer.
+And no more space was taken up in the freezer.
 Make just what you need right then!
 I added peaches below:

 Add water.
 If your baby is just starting solid foods, make it a bit on the runnier side.
 If your baby is older, make it thicker.
 You are in complete control.

-Run through food processor one more time to make sure food is mixed and hydrated.
+Run through the food processor one more time to make sure the food is mixed and hydrated.

 The first time you try each “flavor,” let sit for a few minutes before serving.
 It will thicken a bit.
-You may need to add more water to get the consistency like you want it the first time.
+You may need to add more water to get the consistency you want it the first time.
 But just record how much fruit/veggie and water you use so that next time you don’t have to adjust.

 You can also watch this video by my friend Joyce to see the process in action: